NikostheoGit/MSc-Thesis/README.md

 2. DisertationOnlyCenter.m <--- Here we track only the center of the storm clouds.

-3. DisertationFullClouds.m <--- Full Storm cloud tracking
+3. DisertationFullClouds.m <--- Full Storm cloud tracking.
 In order to run DisertationFullClouds.m properly you need elipse.m and implicit.m

 4. For full display, check my Thesis.pdf